Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Bumpification (Step 2)

-To demonstrate that the proposed method of substituting wavelets works, we have to prove the following limit: \begin{proposition} We have and similar for the other three inner products. \end{proposition} Since and similar for the other inner products, it is suffient to prove the following two statements: \begin{itemize} \item The normalization constants \(a^{(\varepsilon)}\), \(b^{(\varepsilon)}\), \(a'^{(\varepsilon)}\) and \(b'^{(\varepsilon)}\) converge to \(1\) as \(\varepsilon \to 0\). \item \(\displaystyle{\lim_{\varepsilon \to 0} \, \, \Braket{ {f}^{(\varepsilon)} |{g}^{(\varepsilon)} } = -i \frac{\sqrt2 \eta}{1+\eta^2}},\) and similar for the other inner products. \end{itemize} These statements are proved in \cref{lemma:normalizationConstants,lemma:innerProducts}. \begin{lemma} We have and similar for the other three normalization factors. \end{lemma} \begin{proof} It suffices to show that To do this, we make use of the assumption that the preliminary test functions are already normalized and expand:
+To demonstrate that the proposed method of substituting wavelets works, we have to prove the following limit: \begin{proposition} We have and similar for the other three inner products. \end{proposition} Since and similar for the other three inner products, it suffices to prove the following two statements: \begin{itemize} \item The normalization constants \(a^{(\varepsilon)}\), \(b^{(\varepsilon)}\), \(a'^{(\varepsilon)}\) and \(b'^{(\varepsilon)}\) converge to \(1\) as \(\varepsilon \to 0\). \item \(\displaystyle{\lim_{\varepsilon \to 0} \, \, \Braket{ {f}^{(\varepsilon)} |{g}^{(\varepsilon)} } = -i \frac{\sqrt2 \eta}{1+\eta^2}},\) and similar for the other three inner products. \end{itemize} These statements are proved in Lemmas \ref{lemma:normalizationConstants} and \ref{lemma:innerProducts} below. \begin{lemma} We have and similar for the other three normalization factors. \end{lemma} \begin{proof} It suffices to show that To do this, we make use of the assumption that the preliminary test functions are already normalized, and expand: